LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

    :end-before: _create_module_end
    :language: C++

-When using the C++ API, the ``HeatTransfer`` constructor requires the polynomial order of the elements and the solver options to be used when inverting the stiffness matrix, in addition to the mesh.
-Since we're setting up a steady-state simulation, we can just use the ``defaultQuasistaticOptions``.
+When using the C++ API, the ``HeatTransfer`` constructor requires the polynomial order of the elements and the dimension of the mesh at compile time, i.e. they are template parameters.
+We also need to pass the options for solving the nonlinear system of equations and ordinary differential equations arising from the discretization.
+In this example, we use the default static thermal conduction options.

 Configuring Material Conductivity
 ---------------------------------

-Instead of using a monolithic material model, the ``HeatTransfer`` module currently allows for material parameters like conductivity, specific heat capacity, and density to be configured individually.
+We define a material model that includes information needed for the constitutive response needed by the physics solver.
+In this example, we define a linear isotropic conductor with uniform density, heat capacity, and conductivity (kappa).
+That material model is then passed to the ``HeatTransfer`` object.
+Note that this material model could be user-defined.

 .. literalinclude:: ../../../../examples/simple_conduction/without_input_file.cpp
    :start-after: _conductivity_start